nsunami/naoyukisunami.com-netlify/content/authors/admin/_index.md

 - Visitors
 ---

-I am a social psychological scientist with 7+ years of experience designing, executing, and reporting studies in behavioral sciences via open and transparent methods.
-My work has focused on examining social rejection/inclusion and belonging—based on the premise that social connections are the foundation of the human society.
+I am a research data scientist with 7+ years of experience in behavioral sciences, advancing openess and transparency.
 I value open science and transparency to decentralize power, promote the free distribution of knowledge, and increase participation from historically underrepresented groups.